Our response to Coronavirus (COVID-19)

 - We are regularly communicating with our school and community partners and will notify customers if there are any changes to our ability to provide therapy at schools and in other community locations.

 Our therapists are well equipped to support customers and families who are experiencing any challenges or anxiety relating to Coronavirus.
-If you need support please contact your Key Worker or therapy team.
-You can also read advice provided by our psychologist about how to manage stress and anxiety caused by coronavirus here.
+If you need support, please contact your Key Worker or therapy team.
+You can also read advice from our psychologist about how to manage stress and anxiety caused by Coronavirus.

 The Australian Government’s Department of Health website provides up-to-date information about COVID-19.
 This includes advice on how to protect yourself and your family, as well as symptoms to look for and when to get tested.

-We have compiled a list of links to information provided by key organisations that you might find helpful.
-You can access them here.
+We have compiled a list of links to information and resources provided by key organisations that may be helpful.
+Access them here.

-By working together we can ensure there is as little disruption to your therapy as possible.
-Our therapists have experience delivering teletherapy to customers in regional and remote areas, and are committed to ensuring that you continue to receive consistent, high quality services.
+By working together, we can ensure there is as little disruption to your therapy as possible.

-If you have any questions about Teletherapy or need any support during this challenging time, please contact your Key Worker or therapy team.
-We’re here to help.
+If you have any questions or need any support, please contact your Key Worker, or therapy team.
+We are here to help.